Softball at the 2004 Summer Olympics

-Softball at the 2004 Summer Olympics was held at the Olympic Softball Stadium in the Helliniko Olympic Complex from August 14 to 23.
-The United States (USA) won the gold while Australia (AUS) took silver and Japan (JPN) got bronze.
+Softball was a women's sporting event at the 2004 Summer Olympics.
+Games were played at the softball stadium in the Helliniko Olympic Complex from August 14 to 23.
+The United States won the gold while Australia took silver and Japan received bronze.

-It was one of the three sports at the Athens Olympics that was for women only along with Synchronized Swimming and Rhythmic Gymnastics.

-Eight teams competed for the gold medal in only the third appearance of the sport at the Summer Olympics.
+Softball was one of the three sports at the 2004 Athens Olympics that was for women only along with Synchronized Swimming and Rhythmic Gymnastics.
+Eight teams competed for the gold medal in only the third appearance of softball at the Summer Olympics.
+The softball competition featured 120 athletes.

+Japanese pitcher Yukiko Ueno threw a perfect game—the first at an Olympics’ softball competition—in a preliminary round match against China.
+The United States dominated the overall competition, winning all seven of its preliminary matches and defeating Australia twice in the medal round.

 Medalists

 In one of the most dominating runs in softball history, the United States team led by head coach Mike Candrea won the gold medal by defeating Australia 5-1 in the championship game on August 23.
 It was the first time in 9 games that an opponent scored a run against Team USA.
 Crystl Bustos hit two home runs to provide all the run-support that pitcher Lisa Fernandez required.
 Fernandez pitched all six innings, picking up her second win against Australia in as many days.
 She also won the semi-final game.

 Throughout the tournament Team USA outscored its opponents 51-1.
-Team USA has won the Olympic gold medal in softball for the third straight time.
+Team USA won the Olympic gold medal in softball for the third straight time.

 Australia's silver medal marks its best result in Olympic softball history.
 Japan earned the bronze medal after defeating China in the semi-final, and losing to Australia in the Bronze medal game.

 Participants

 Results

 Starting August 14, there were four preliminary games each day until August 20 for a total of 28 games.
 Two semi-final games were played August 22, with the game for third place following later that day.
 The final game for the gold medal was played on August 23 at 4pm local time.